Junkers Ju 87: Surviving aircraft

 One aircraft is being restored to airworthy condition from two wrecks, owned by Paul Allen's Flying Heritage & Combat Armor Museum.
 The project takes its identification from Ju 87 R-4 Werk Nr.
 6234, which was built in 1941 and served with Stukageschwader 5.
 Shot down in April 1942 on a mission to bomb Murmansk, it was recovered in 1992.
 The wreck was purchased by New Zealand collector Tim Wallis, who originally planned for a rebuild to airworthy status, and later went to the Deutsches Technikmuseum in Berlin.
 Parts from a second airframe, a Ju 87 R-2 Werknummer 857509 which served bearing the Stammkennzeichen of code LI+KU from 1./St.G.5, and was recovered to the United Kingdom in 1998, have also been incorporated.
 The project was displayed in November 2018 and the restoration was stated to take between 18 months and two years to complete.
 Work will be conducted in a display hangar to allow the public to observe the work underway.

-Other aircraft survive as wreckage recovered from crash sites:
+Other aircraft survive as wreckage at or recovered from crash sites: